Emerald Sky cruising the Rhine. * Photo: Emerald Waterways

 Price: $$ Expensive but good value and lots included in the fares.

 Included features: Most excursions (one for almost every port) including gratuities, biking and hiking tours, independent use of bicycles, plus transfers, pre-paid on-board gratuities, beer, wine and soft drinks with lunch and dinner, continental breakfast served in cabins, bottles water in cabins, WiFi.
 More in-depth excursions are available at an extra cost through the DiscoverMORE program focusing on art, local history, culture and food.

-Itineraries: Thus far the 8- to 11-day itineraries cover the Rhine, Moselle, Main and the upper and/or lower Danube, Dutch and Belgian waterways, and new for 2017, the French combination of the Rhone and Soane when the EMERALD LIBERTE arrives.
-Also in 2017, Portugal’s Douro will be added with the EMERALD RADIANCE.
+Itineraries: Thus far the 8- to 11-day itineraries cover the Rhine, Moselle, Main and the upper and/or lower Danube, Dutch and Belgian waterways, and new for 2017, the French combination of the Rhone and Soane when the EMERALD LIBERTE arrived.
+Also in 2017, Portugal’s Douro was added with the EMERALD RADIANCE.
 Some cruises include an initial hotel stay and others not.
 A Bucharest-to-Nuremburg cruise tour lasts 17 days.
 The cruising season may begin as early as March for some itineraries and ends in October, while the final 15-day Amsterdam-Budapest cruise extends into late November.
 Consider either combing two river cruises for a longer European stay, or if feeling independent, add city stays before and/or after the river portion in Amsterdam, Paris, Nice, Lisbon, Madrid, Budapest or Munich.
 If booked through the line, transfers will be included.
 St. Petersburg-Moscow 12 days began in 2018 with three departures aboard the ROSSIA.
 Emerald offers 16- and 19-day cruise tours for Vietnam, Cambodia, 7 nights on the Mekong River (MEKONG NAVIGATOR) and 2 nights cruising on Halong Bay.
 Also, in Myanmar beginning in 2019, 14-day cruise tours operate between Mandalay (2 nights) and Yangon (2 nights) spend 9 nights on the Irrawaddy aboard the IRRAWADDY EXPLORER.
 Adriatic cruises begins in 2019 with the 36-passenger Adriatic Princess II, plus Egypt (11 days) with Jordan added if desired (15 days).